Comparing simulations of ionisation triggered star formation and observations in RCW 120: Discussion

 The resulting fractional errors,

 and

-are shown in Fig. \ref{Fig_merr}.
-The shell masses obtained using Eq. \ref{mdust} on synthetic $870\;\mu{\rm m}$ isophotal maps are always lower than the actual mass, typically by a factor $\stackrel{<}{\sim} 2$, irrespective of whether the radiation from secondary sources is included or not.
-The masses of individual clumps obtained using Eq. \ref{mdust} on synthetic $870\;\mu{\rm m}$ isophotal maps are sometimes higher and sometimes lower than the true mass; for massive clumps ($>100\,{\rm M}_\odot$) the fractional error is always less than two, but for lower-mass clumps it can be very large, and such masses should probably not be trusted.
+are plotted against the true masses ($M_{_{\rm TRUE}}$, $M_{_{\rm TRUE}}^\star$) on Fig. \ref{Fig_merr}.
+The {\it shell} masses obtained using Eq. \ref{mdust} on synthetic $870\;\mu{\rm m}$ isophotal maps are always lower than the true masses, typically by a factor $\la\!2$, irrespective of whether the radiation from secondary sources is included or not.
+In contrast, the masses of individual {\it clumps} obtained using Eq. \ref{mdust} on synthetic $870\;\mu{\rm m}$ isophotal maps are sometimes higher and sometimes lower than the true masses; for massive clumps ($>100\,{\rm M}_\odot$) the fractional error is always less than two, but for lower-mass clumps it can be very large, and such masses should probably not be trusted.

-In general, masses obtained using Eq. \ref{mdust} on synthetic $870\;\mu{\rm m}$ isophotal maps calculated with radiation from secondary sources are more accurate.
-However, we note that the inclusion of radiation from secondary sources also increases the dust temperature, and this should be taken into account when applying Eq. \ref{mdust}.
-In particular, for the three clumps identified in {\it Run 2}, {\sc Radmc-3d} gives dust temperatures of about 40 K. This causes us to overestimate the clump masses $M_{_{870}}^{\star}$ by a factor of